-For each demonstration action, underlying business cases will be explored, looking at cost structures and revenue streams, identifying potential customers (or end-users) and evaluating internal capacity.
-They will also rely on sound market assessments, in particular with comparisons to non-circular (or rather linear) alternatives, and will finally include social and environmental evaluations.
+The CityLoops project has focused on supporting the demonstration actions with sound business cases that have ensured economic viability.
+This replication package contains various business cases from different demonstration actions.
+For each developed business case, the project has been looking at cost structures and revenue streams, identifying potential customers (or end-users) and evaluating internal capacity.
+The examples also rely on market assessments, in particular in comparison to non-circular (or rather linear) alternatives, and include environmental, climate and social evaluations.